nivenly/community/README.md

 #### What is the current change / voice process?

-Discussions are happening in GitHub Issues.
+Discussions are happening in GitHub Discussions and Issues.

-#### I want to have a discussion, but Nivenly didn't make a GitHub Issue.
+#### I want to have a discussion, but Nivenly didn't make a GitHub Discussion Thread / Issue.
 What do I do?

 Nivenly Community Members are active parts of governance.
-Nivenly doesn't create Community Issues on behalf of the Community in general, rather the interested parties post their questions and topics.
+Nivenly doesn't create Community Discussion Threads / Issues on behalf of the Community in general, rather the interested parties post their questions and topics.

 If you are a Nivenly Community Member with a question or concern, please simply